fineanmol/plant-tree/README.md

-🌿 Updated on Sat, 22 Feb 2025 06:18:13 GMT
+🌳 Updated on Sat, 22 Feb 2025 14:23:44 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "The best error message is the one that never shows up."